Why Oral Health Matters for Pregnant Women

 - Talk to your dentist or doctor about ways to prevent or manage any dental problems.
 Tooth decay is preventable.
 Even when the decay process has begun, there are ways to prevent it from progressing to the point of forming a cavity.
 A dentist or doctor can answer your questions.

 Looking for fact sheets and other resources?
-Want to learn what states are doing to address oral health during pregnancy?
+Want to learn what states are doing to improve women's oral health during pregnancy?
 Visit this resource page, created by the Children's Dental Health Project.
-This issue is receiver greater coverage in the news media.
-To read some of the stories that cover this issue, visit our It's News page and scroll down to the "Moms Matter" section.
+And download this infographic.
+This issue is getting more attention in the news media.
+To read some of these stories, visit our It's News page and scroll down to the "Moms Matter" section.